Lilypad-Tech/lilypad-docs/lilypad/hardware-providers/troubleshooting.md

 Each day of node (RP) downtime, 10% of the total points earned will be slashed (per day).
 This was implemented with a focus on long term partners contributing meaningfully to the network.
 Important as early rewards are worth more than rewards in later stages of the[ IncentiveNet](https://blog.lilypadnetwork.org/incentivenet-lilybit-reward-calculations).&#x20;

 The requirement to not be slashed is only 4 hrs/day of uptime.
-We may reevaluate this mechanism,  please provider any community feedback [here](https://github.com/orgs/Lilypad-Tech/discussions/16)!
+We may reevaluate this mechanism,  please provide any community feedback [here](https://github.com/orgs/Lilypad-Tech/discussions/16)!

 ### Will I lose reward multipliers if my node is offline?